BjornKennethHolmstrom/CosmicSyncCore/docs/CURRENT/project-review-roadmap.md

 1. Define specific metrics for success (e.g., number of successful collaborations, user engagement rates)
 2. Clarify the scope of the "ethical collaboration framework"
-3. Elaborate on how CosmicSyncCore will integrate with SharedSpheres
+3. Elaborate on how CivicBase will integrate with SharedSpheres

-It should also enable tailored PWA applications to run on the CosmicSyncCore platform, taking advantage of its P2P features by almost eliminating the need for a centralized server and cloud services.
+It should also enable tailored PWA applications to run on the CivicBase platform, taking advantage of its P2P features by almost eliminating the need for a centralized server and cloud services.

 ## Proposed Roadmap